CityChan/Federated-Hyper-Knowledge-Distillation/README.md

 ```

 ### Acknowledgement
-This work is funded by Toyota Motor Corporation.
-We thank all staffs in AI/ML Infrastructure & Data Lab.
-We can not finish this work without their help.
+This work was completed during internship in Toyota AI/ML Infrastructure & Data Lab.

 ### Citeation
-Please cite our paper, if you happen to use this code:
+Please cite our paper, if you think this is useful:
 ```
 @inproceedings{chen2023best,
   title={The Best of Both Worlds: Accurate Global and Personalized Models through Federated Learning with Data-Free Hyper-Knowledge Distillation},